 Cervantes once said: “Proverbs are short sayings drawn from long experience”.
 And while some people call them clichés, these wordy little truisms that seem to have been around since forever actually have a lot of merit and can be used in many aspects of life, including how to get the most out of your time in Whistler.

-For example, “The early bird gets the worm” is not just grandmotherly advice designed to get your lazy butt out of bed, it’s also a playbook on how to beat the crowds on a big Whistler pow day.
-Check it:
+This is not just grandmotherly advice designed to get you out of bed, this truism also a playbook on how to beat the crowds on a big Whistler pow day.

-Start with a Fresh Tracks Breakfast.
-This means being at the bottom of the Whistler Village Gondola by 7 AM at the latest.
-The first 650 people to show up get to upload at 7:00 AM, enjoy a breakfast in the Roundhouse and then right when the rest of the world starts loading the gondola down below you are unleashed on a fresh mountain to enjoy a few laps of pow and solitude.
+Start with First Tracks.
+This means being at the bottom of the Whistler Village Gondola by 7.30 AM at the latest.
+The first 600 people to show up get to upload at 7:30 AM, so right when everyone else starts waking up and getting out the door, you are unleashed on a fresh mountain to enjoy a few laps of pow and solitude.

-Since you ate breakfast early and started ripping early, why not do lunch early too?
+Since you started ripping early, why not do lunch early too?
 A meal at 10:30-11 AM will be much mellower and leisurely than when everyone else comes in from noon – 1 PM.
 Which means you can be knocking off more great runs while half the mountain is inside eating.
-(Bonus Tip: don’t be afraid to try the lesser known mountain restaurants like Whistler Mountain’s Chick Pea or Raven’s Nest – which now features an all-vegatarian menu- or The Crystal Hut on Blackcomb).

 After being early to everything all day, and actually getting more runs in than a regularly timed day, why not do après a bit earlier too?
 A wise mountain sage once said, “Those who hit après at 2 o’clock will surely get the seat by the fireplace.”